ajbush/design-manual/brand-guidelines/logo.md

 The isolated logo is primarily used for internal-facing communications.
-For all external communications, the logo needs to be in a lockup with “Consumer
-Financial Protection Bureau” to ensure clear communication.
+For all external communications, the logo needs to be in a lockup with “Bureau of Consumer Financial Protection” to ensure clear communication.

 </div>